Aeolian harp: Monumental Aeolian harps

 In recent history, a number of Aeolian harps exceeding six metres in height have been constructed.
 Aeolian harps of this size are normally made from metal.

 In Negrar, in the province of Verona (Italy), is a modern monument Aeolian harp more than six metres high.
 It is a sound monument designed by the Italian architect Giuseppe Ferlenga which was inaugurated in November 2015 from the Sports and Cultural Group of Mazzano.
 The acoustic part of this tool is composed of a frame that contains a copper harmonic case.
 The Aeolian Harp of Negrar has six strings of different lengths and materials.
 If there is wind, this monumental harp produces audible sounds up to a distance of about four metres.

 There are many more Aeolian harps of this size and larger in North America.
-In the Mimbres Valley of New Mexico, there is an Aeolian Harp, titled Tempest Song, exceeding seven metres in height.
-Tempest Song is similar in appearance to a standard harp with 45 strings tuned to the C minor pentatonic scale and a central bearing originally being from a semi-truck.
+In the Mimbres Valley of New Mexico, there is an Aeolian harp, titled Tempest Song, exceeding seven metres in height.
+Tempest Song is similar in appearance to a standard harp with 45 strings tuned to the C minor pentatonic scale and a central bearing originally from a semi-truck.
 It was built by Bob Griesing and Bill Neely in June and July 2000, and at the time was mistakenly declared the "World's Largest Aeolian Harp".

-An even larger Aeolian harp, measuring in at eight metres tall, can be found at the Exploratorium, a museum in San Francisco.
+An even larger Aeolian harp, measuring eight metres tall, can be found at the Exploratorium, a museum in San Francisco.
 This harp was built in 1976 by Douglas Hollis, a local artist.
 Its volume is amplified by two metal disks placed on one side of it.
-In addition, a natural wind tunnel ensures enough wind is passing over the harp's seven high-pitched strings.
+In addition, a natural wind tunnel ensures that enough wind passes over the harp's seven high-pitched strings.

-In Sydney, Nova Scotia on Cape Breton is an even larger 18-metre-tall, 10 ton steel Aeolian harp which doubles as the world's largest fiddle.
+In Sydney, Nova Scotia, on Cape Breton is an even larger 18-metre-tall, 10 ton steel Aeolian harp which doubles as the world's largest fiddle.
 It was erected to honour the fiddling traditions and folk music of the region's Celtic population.
-This fiddle, unveiled in 2005, is titled FIDHAEL MHOR A' CEILIDH, or, in English, "Big Fiddle of the Ceilidh", "Ceilidh" roughly translating from Gaelic into "visit."
+This fiddle, unveiled in 2005, is titled Fidhael Mhor a' Ceilidh, or, in English, "Big Fiddle of the Ceilidh", "Ceilidh" roughly translating from Gaelic into "visit."
 This fiddle is so large it can be seen by ships coming into harbour on the island.

-The largest Aeolian harp in the world dwarfs even Sydney's.
-In San Francisco stands the Lucia and Aristides Demetrios Wind Harp, which stands at 28 metres tall.
-This Aeolian harp is located a little over 74 metres above sea level, which means it is always receiving a suitable breeze and that it comes with a panoramic view of South San Francisco and some of the Bay.
-Likewise, the instrument, in appearance resembling a set of steel beams connected by curved grates, is visible throughout much of the city.
+The largest Aeolian harp in the world is the Lucia and Aristides Demetrios Wind Harp in South San Francisco, which stands at 28 metres tall.
+This Aeolian harp is located a little over 74 metres above sea level, which means it always receives a suitable breeze and that it comes with a panoramic view of South San Francisco and some of the Bay.
+The instrument which resembles a set of steel beams connected by curved grates, is visible throughout much of the city.